-- In the near term, Leading the Way and System Transformation dominate due to strong government support for hydrogen.
-This will likely be focussed on transport, including the introduction of hydrogen buses and HGVs. - The H2GVMids17 demonstration programme has recently received Innovate UK funding on behalf of the Department of Transport to deliver a fleet of hydrogen-fuelled trucks in the Midlands.
-The feasibility study into the use of hydrogen for 44-tonne trucks, using the Midlands as a trial area of focus, and will involve the development of a hydrogen refuelling station to enable the demonstrator.
-The project is due to run until March 2022 and will hopefully be followed with a full demonstrator stage. - The HyDeploy project is also looking at expanding their hydrogen production capacity subject to further government funding.
+- In the near term, Leading the Way and System Transformation see the highest levels of capacity growth due to strong government support for hydrogen.
+This will likely be focussed on transport, including the introduction of hydrogen buses and HGVs. - There are plans for a hydrogen refuelling station in Derby as part of the HyTap project15. - There are a number of innovation trials in the East Midlands focussed on electrolytic hydrogen production, including: - East Midlands Hydrogen Innovation Zone16, a project launched by the University of Nottingham, aiming to demonstrate how inland areas can make the most efficient use of hydrogen.
+The project is looking to take advantage of the East Midland's "freeport" status, as well as its position as a transport and freight hub.
+The possibility of repurposing decommissioned coal power stations across the Midlands for hydrogen production via electrolysis is to be explored. - H2GVMids17 demonstration programme which has recently received Innovate UK funding on behalf of the Department for Transport to deliver a fleet of hydrogen-fuelled lorries in the Midlands.
+The feasibility study into the use of hydrogen for 44-tonne lorries, using the Midlands as a trial area of focus, will involve the development of a hydrogen refuelling station to enable the demonstrator.
+The project is due to run until March 2022 and is hoped to be followed with a full demonstrator stage.